gkobilansky/santas-specialties/site/content/menu/salmon-scallion.md

 ---
-title: "Puff Pastry Tart - smoked salmon and scallion"
+title: Puff Pastry Tart - Smoked Salmon and Scallion
-description: "this is a description"
+description: this is a description
-price: "25 per tart"
+price: 25 per tart
-type: "appetizer"
+type: appetizer
 ---